risingwavelabs/risingwave-docs-legacy/docs/archived/readme.md

 # Archived Pages

-This directory contains pages that we are not building into our docs site but that we want to keep around for potential resurrection.
+This directory contains pages we are not including in our documentation site but want to retain for potential future use.

 The pages are not indexed by the sidebar.